José Ruiz y Blasco

 José Ruiz y Blasco (12 April 1838 – 3 May 1913) was a Spanish painter, an art teacher, and the father of artist Pablo Ruiz Picasso (1881–1973).

 Family life

-José Ruiz y Blasco was born in Málaga, Spain in 1838 and grew up in a middle-class family.
-At 42 years of age, he married María Picasso López (1855-1938), who was 17 years younger than him.
+José Ruiz y Blasco who was known by his family as "Pepe" was born in Málaga, Spain in 1838 and grew up in a middle-class family.
+At 42 years of age, he married María Picasso López (1855–1938), who was 17 years younger than him.
 The couple had three children; Pablo was born on 25 October 1881, Dolores, who was nicknamed "Lola", was born in 1884, and Concepción, who was nicknamed "Conchita", was born in 1887.
 When Pablo was 13 years old, Conchita died at the age of seven from diphtheria.

 Career

 From 1875 to 1890, José Ruiz y Blasco worked as an art teacher at the Escuela Provincial de Bellas Artes San Telmo.
 He specialised in still lifes, landscapes, and images of doves and pigeons.
 He also worked as curator and restorer at the Museo Municipal in Málaga.

 In 1891 Ruiz y Blasco moved his family to A Coruña and taught at the Escuela de Bellas Artes, and Pablo attended his ornamental drawing classes.

 Ruiz y Blasco attempted to achieve an income from his paintings, but was unsuccessful.
 He exhibited his work twice in A Coruña but received lukewarm reviews, which were in contrast to the praise that his son Pablo received for his artwork.
 As a result, he decided to give up these aspirations.

 In 1895 he moved to Barcelona and taught at the Escuela de Bellas Artes ("La Lonja").